The Animal Health Committee (formerly VetCom) is a committee that sits under the National Biosecurity Committee (NBC).

 The World Organisation for Animal Health (OIE) advises that the current pandemic is being driven through human to human transmission of SARS-CoV-2.
 However there have been a low number of examples of transmission between animals such as minks, dogs, domestic cats, lions and tigers, following contact with infected humans.

-Commercial entities who develop tests for SARS-CoV-2 infection in animals should reference the OIE’s guidelines for sampling and testing animals, and carefully consider the circumstances when testing may support human and animal health and welfare outcomes.
+Commercial entities who develop tests for SARS-CoV-2 infection in animals should reference the OIE Considerations on monitoring SARS-CoV-2 in animals, and carefully consider the circumstances when testing may support human and animal health and welfare outcomes.

 Animal owners/handlers should continue to implement good hygiene and farm biosecurity practices where animals are kept, including washing their hands before and after contact with animals.